agude/agude.github.io/_books/a_fire_upon_the_deep.md

 {% capture river %}{% include book_link.html title="Heaven's River" %}{% endcapture %}
 {% capture bobiverse %}{% include series_link.html series="Bobiverse" %}{% endcapture %}

+I first read {{ this_book }} and the prequel {{ deepness }} about 20 years
+ago.
+I loved them.
+But they were also one of the last books I read before college and grad school took away all my reading time.
+Now that I'm reading again, I was excited to re-read them.

 ### Zones of Thought

 The core idea in {{ this_book }} is that the galaxy is divided into "zones of